 History of the Mórocz family - Landowners of Nagyabony - Róbert Mórocz

-vitéz Róbert Mórocz de Nagyabony, Róbert Mórocz of Nagyabony, a descendant of the Mórocz family of Nagyabony and a member of the Order of Vitéz under the patronage of the House of Habsburg-Lorraine.
+vitéz Róbert Mórocz de Nagyabony, Róbert Mórocz of Nagyabony, a descendant of the Mórocz of Nagyabony family and a member of the Order of Vitéz under the patronage of the House of Habsburg-Lorraine.